 - 3.1 Students may wish to take advice as to whether to appeal or not.
-A senior Lecturer, the Head of Academic Administration, Student Welfare Officer and Academic Head are all suitable members of staff from whom to obtain advice about how to use the Appeals procedure. - 3.2 Whatever source of information the student chooses, it is their responsibility to choose whether to appeal, the grounds upon which they do so and the evidence they decide to present. - 3.3 For assessments dealt with by Academic and Advisory Committee, a student who wishes to appeal against a decision of the Assessment Committee must write to the Head of Academic Administration to invoke the Academic Appeals Procedure within 2 weeks of the date of the letter from the Chair of the Academic and Advisory Committee that provides the student's result.
+A senior Lecturer, the Head of Academic Administration Student Welfare Officer and Academic Head are all suitable members of staff from whom to obtain advice about how to use the Appeals procedure. - 3.2 Whatever source of information the student chooses, it is their responsibility to choose whether to appeal, the grounds upon which they do so and the evidence they decide to present. - 3.3 For assessments dealt with by Academic and Advisory Committee, a student who wishes to appeal against a decision of the Assessment Committee must write to the Senior Academic Consultant to invoke the Academic Appeals Procedure within 2 weeks of the date of the letter from the Chair of the Academic and Advisory Committee that provides the student's result. - 3.4 For withdrawals due to poor attendance and/or engagement, the student must submit their appeal within 14 calendar days of the email notification of withdrawal. - 3.5 A request for a review must state the decision concerned, the grounds and be accompanied by documents that are evidence for the case on these grounds.

-- 3.4 A request for a review must state the decision concerned, the grounds and be accompanied by documents that are evidence for the case on these grounds. - 3.5 The Academic Head shall make an assessment of the validity of the case and decide whether or not it should be put before an Assessment Appeals Panel.
-The decision to proceed with such a request will only be taken if it has been established that the case is based, prima facie, on additional information about a candidate's personal circumstances or on evidence of procedural irregularity and is not one which challenges the academic judgement of the Academic and Advisory Committee. - 3.6 This decision should normally be made within 10 working days of receipt from the student and be advised to them in writing.
+- 3.6 The Academic Head shall make an assessment of the validity of the case and decide whether or not it should be put before an Assessment Appeals Panel.
+The decision to proceed with such a request will only be taken if it has been established that the case is based, prima facie, on additional information about a candidate's personal circumstances or on evidence of procedural irregularity and is not one which challenges the academic judgement of the Academic and Advisory Committee. - 3.7 This decision should normally be made within 10 working days of receipt from the student and be advised to them in writing.